MSomkar95/MSomkar95/README.md

 👀 I’m good at building interactive dashboards using Power BI, building SQL queries and translating data-driven insights to non-technical stakeholders and technical stakeholders.

-🚀 Passionate about Business Intelligence: Which drove me to implementing data analysis to improve sales--> Learning Power BI, SQL and DAX the hard way--> Taking up freelancing, offering to build      business intelligence reports using Power BI.
+🚀 Passionate about Business Intelligence: Which drove me to implementing data analysis to improve sales--> Learning Power BI, SQL and DAX the hard way--> Taking up freelancing, offering my expertise in solving some rea life business problems using my data analysis skills.

 👀 [**Portfolio**](https://www.datascienceportfol.io/dataInsightsOmkar)